0xPARC/0xparc-intro-book/src/ec.typ

-On the other hand, given $g in E$, one can compute $n dot g$ in just $O(log n)$ operations, by #cite("https://en.wikipedia.org/wiki/Exponentiation_by_squaring", "repeated squaring").
+On the other hand, given $g in E$, one can compute $n dot g$ in just $O(log n)$ operations, by #cite("https://en.wikipedia.org/wiki/Exponentiation_by_squaring", "repeated squaring.")
-For example, to compute $400g$, one only needs to do $10$ additions, rather than $400$: one starts with
+For example, to compute $400g$, one only needs to do $10$ additions, rather than $400$: One starts with
 $
   2g &= g + g \
   4g &= 2g + 2g \